adexos/SyliusPostgreCompatibilityPlugin/README.md

 [![Settings Plugin license](https://img.shields.io/github/license/adexos/SyliusPostgreCompatibilityPlugin?public)](https://github.com/adexos/SyliusPostgreCompatibilityPlugin/blob/master/LICENSE)

 ⚠️ Versions of this module follow Sylius versioning.
 Be sure to use the tag matching your Sylius version.
-New version will be release for each new Sylius release including a migration.
+New version will be released for each Sylius release including a migration.
 Please read Sylius upgrading guides.